pkobylski/GPS.Components.Cryptography/README.md

     In addition, the library also provides the Encryption object in namespace GPS.Components.Cryptography, which allows string encryption after providing a static Password.

 The signature is compatible for the "e-deklaracje" system in Poland

+**Library only for testing purposes**